About the Saving the Soil Reading Passage

-You should spend approximately 20 minutes answering Questions 1 - 13 based on the Reading Passage below.
+You should spend approximately 20 minutes on Questions 1–13, which are based on the passage below.

 More than a third of the Earth's top layer is at risk.
 Is there hope for our planet's most precious resource?